 Faculty Mentorship Program

-At the beginning of residency, each resident is matched with a faculty mentor with similar professional interests.
+At the beginning of residency, each resident is able to select a faculty mentor with similar professional interests.
 Faculty mentors are expected to act as supporting "coaches" to their mentees.
 They are responsible for assisting residents in difficult situations, providing educational assistance and helping residents with academic activities.
-Faculty mentors are chosen based on their professional and personal experience and their ability to model and mentor healthy life/work balance, as well as continuous enjoyment and success in their medical practice.
+Faculty mentors may be chosen based on their professional and personal experience and their ability to model and mentor healthy life/work balance, as well as continuous enjoyment and success in their medical practice.

 Consisting of lectures lasting 30-60 minutes, the wellness curriculum topics will be included during didactic half-day sessions.
 Topics include, but are not limited to, depression, fatigue, burnout, conflict resolutions and stress management.